-Harry Clarke is an artist I came across many years ago and thanks to my younger brother John fell in love with his works.
-The church, St. Mary’s RC, in my hometown of Ballinrobe in Co.
+Harry Clarke is an Irish artist I came across many years ago and thanks to my younger brother John fell in love with his work.
+St. Mary’s RC Church, in my hometown of Ballinrobe in Co.
 Mayo is lucky enough to have nine Harry Clarke Windows and draws visitors from all over.
 We have local historian Averil Staunton to thank for her work on the windows in the church in Ballinrobe.
-If you’re a fan of Harry Clarke’s works you need to get yourself to Ballinrobe and look for the Harry Potter window 😉 No matter how many times I see Harry Clarke’s works they still take my breath away.
+If you’re a fan of Harry Clarke’s works you need to get yourself to Ballinrobe and look for the Harry Potter window 😉 No matter how many times I see Harry Clarke’s work it still takes my breath away.
 To me, that’s the mark of an incredible artist.
 Although ‘incredible’ is an understatement; the fine detail, the jewel-like colours, the subject matter makes him the ‘strangest genius’.

 Harry Clarke was born in Dublin on 17 March 1889 to Joshua and Bridget (neé MacGonigal) Clarke.
 His father Joshua was a well-known church decorator originally from Leeds in England (Gordon Bowe, 2012).
 In 1892 Joshua’s business, Joshua Clarke & Sons, expanded into stained glass.
 Harry grew up on North Frederick Street with a studio at the back of his home.
 As a young boy, he attended Marlborough Model School and later the Jesuit Belvedere College.
 At Belvedere College Harry received a very strict religious education focused on hell and damnation.
 It is thought that this overzealous religious indoctrination had a profound effect on the sensitive Harry and is reflected in his art, particularly his illustrations (Costigan & Cullen, 2010).
 At fourteen years old Harry suffered a terrible blow, when his mother Brigid, only forty-three years old, passed away.
 Brigid was consumptive and Harry and his older brother Walter inherited a weak chest from her (Gordon Bowe, 2012).
 A year after his mother’s death, Harry left school and became an architect’s apprentice.
 This was short-lived as he became an apprentice in his father’s studio in 1905 (Costigan & Cullen, 2010).